10 Best foot Blister Treatment Kits Tested & Compared

 Blisters happens to be one of the problems that affects athletes and others sports men and women.
 It can cause a great deal of pain depending on its size, depth and definitely location.
 Blisters need to be handled with a lot of care, or else they will in turn cause tear of the adjacent skin tissues, cause secondary infections, bleeding and increase pain.

 That’s why it’s very important for athletes to learn how to take care of blisters hence be able to go back to their normal sporting activities despite having a blister.
-Blisters are caused by friction and shearing forces that are directed across the skin.
-During the friction, the layers of the skin are separated (i.e. the epidermis is separated from the dermis).
-In turn the skin will be filled with a clear fluid and blood if a break occurred in a small blood vessel.
+Blisters are caused by friction across your skin.
+This causes the layers of skin to separate, and when a blood vessel breaks, fills the gap with clear liquid.
 Blisters mostly occur on our limps (hands and feet).
 The friction can be as a result of a new shoe rubbing on the foot, or an object rubbing across the skin.

-You can easily spot a blisters because they start as “hot spots”.
+Potential blisters are easily spotted because they begin as hot spots.
 The skin area around the blister gets very tender and sensitive to any form of contact.
 It also turns red and becomes irritating.
-The pressure from the fluid causes the blister to be very painful, because the pressure stimulates the nerves under the skin.
+The pressure from the fluid causes the blister to be very painful, as the nerves become irritated.
 Blisters have different forms of treatment, but the proper treatment depends on the state of the blister.

-Whether the blister is torn or still intact makes a difference sometimes in how you might go about with treatment.
+Blister treatment depends on whether the blister has opened or not.
 An important thing to note is that the skin on top of the blister is protective and should not be removed, it should be left intact to hasten the healing of the blister.
 Removing the protective skin exposes the underlying to possible infection and also increases the pain because the raw nerve endings are now exposed.

 While picking out the best treatments for blisters, we considered the following factors: